 The Toyosu Market is located about two kilometers east of the original Tsukiji location.
 This enormous marketplace hosts over 600 merchants who sell everything from seafood staples like tuna to exotic delicacies such as sea urchin and whale.
 Toyosu also boasts a number of high-profile sushi restaurants as well as its famous early morning tuna auction, a must-see experience for many visitors to Tokyo.

-What to Do at Toyosu Market
+How to Get to Toyosu Market

 A museum-like information area within the wholesale building will introduce you to the market.
 This area also features a model of the largest tuna ever sold at the market – a 1986 catch weighing nearly 500 kilograms.
 Informative tours are also available from independent local guides.
 You may even be able to take a sushi making workshop as part of the experience.
-There is also a roof garden that offers views of Tokyo’s waterfront.

 Future plans for the market include more tourist-oriented entertainment, including a hotel and access to a hot spring.
 A shopping street called Senkyaku Banrai is scheduled to open outside the market in 2022.

 The Tuna Auction

 The Toyosu fish market continues the tradition of the predawn tuna auctions made famous by Tsukiji, providing the area with ample fresh fish for sushi and other dishes.
 At these unique events, giant bluefin tuna are often auctioned for thousands of dollars a piece.

 How to watch: Tuna auctions can be viewed from a dedicated observation deck inside the Fish Wholesale Market Building.
 The glass partition does not reach the ceiling, so the sounds and odors of the auction – as well as the chilly zero degree temperatures – embrace the visitors and make them feel a part of the action.